-In order to successfully complete the clinical component of the radiography program and be employed as an entry-level diagnostic radiographer, students must be able to perform certain physical tasks and to model appropriate types of behavior necessary for proper patient care and safety.
+In order to successfully complete the clinical component of the RADT program and be employed as an entry-level diagnostic radiographer, students must be able to perform certain physical tasks and to model appropriate types of behavior necessary for proper patient care and safety.

 Students must be able to:

 - Communicate clearly and effectively (verbal and written) with patients, family members, and all others of the health care team using the English language.

 - Communicate and interact professionally with all members of the health care team, patients, and their families to accomplish tasks.

 - Understand and comprehend written English in order to properly determine patient needs.